endre90/ros2_mecademic/README.md

 See where the robot is on the `/meca_500_interfacer_to_sp` topic -->

 TODO:

-    1. Add actual msgs to communicate instead of strings
-    2. Include robot speed control correctly (no flickering)
-    3. Maybe, try MoveIt2 on this example?
+    1. Maybe, try MoveIt2 on this example?
-    4. Finalize pose saver
+    2. Finalize pose saver - pose saving actually works from gui
+    3.  add error msgs to gui and error handling